|

 Player – no previous dulcimer experience

-or musical
+or musical background necessary.

 Beginner